 A single ultrashort laser pulse influences an area of approximately the size of the laser spot with a typical diameter between 10 and 30 micrometer.
 Depending on the material and pulse energy a single pulse removes between a few nanometers up to a micrometer of depth.
 To be able to process an area and create specific structures laser scanning is used to rapidly move the focused laser beam over the workpiece.
 For working on larger / curved parts the surface is divided into tiles and a multi-axis motion system is used to position the laser scanner over each tile for processing.
 This step-and-scan laser micromachining is fast and accurate: the use of the scanner allows fast manipulation of the laser spot; and because the larger motion system does not need to move during the actual processing it can maintain its position very accurately.

 Laser surface texturing

 Laser drilling using ultrashort pulse lasers allows small holes to be machined with very smooth side walls and without burrs or cracks.
-Typical substrate thicknesses range from a couple of micrometers up to a millimeter.
-Percussion drilling, i.e., drilling using a static spot position, is used for the smallest holes.
-The hole diameter depends on the laser spot size, resulting in typical diameters ranging from several micrometers to some tens of micrometers.
-Using a scan system larger holes can be machined, e.g., by scanning in a circular pattern (trepanning).
+Typical material thicknesses range from a couple of micrometers up to a millimeter.
+Percussion drilling is used for the smallest holes, allowing diameters of up to some tens of micrometers.
+Machining of larger holes is possible by involving the scan system in the drilling process, e.g., by scanning in circular contours (trepanning).

 Laser drilled holes typically show a tapered cross section.
-This taper can be reduced by a careful selection of the process settings, but it cannot be fully avoided without using special drilling optics.
+This taper can be reduced by a careful selection of the process parameters, but it cannot be fully avoided without using special drilling optics.